antimof/UxPlay/README.md

 Given the large number of third-party AirPlay receivers (mostly closed-source) available for purchase, it is my understanding that an open source implementation of the same functionality wouldn't violate any of Apple's rights either.

-# RPiPlay Authors (Notes by Florian Draschbacher, RPiPlay creator.)
+# Notes by Florian Draschbacher, RPiPlay creator
 (From the  https://github.com/FD-/RPiPlay.git repository.)

+## RPiPlay authors

 The code in this repository accumulated from various sources over time.
 Here is my (__fdrachbacher__) attempt at listing the various authors and the components they created: